swaptacular/swpt_accounts/protocol.rst

 verify whether a corresponding `AD record`_ already exists:
 [#matching-adr]_

-1. If a corresponding `AD record`_ already exists, the timestamp of the latest received account heartbeat (it is stored in the AD record) MUST be advanced to the value of the ``ts`` field in the received message. [#heartbeat-update]_ Then it MUST be verified whether the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, further actions MUST NOT be taken; otherwise, the corresponding AD record MUST be updated with the data contained in the message.
+1. If a corresponding `AD record`_ already exists, the value of its ``last_heartbeat_ts`` field MUST be advanced to the value of the ``ts`` field in the received message. [#heartbeat-update]_ Then it MUST be verified whether the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, further actions MUST NOT be taken; otherwise, the corresponding AD record MUST be updated with the data contained in the message.

 2. If a corresponding `AD record`_ does not exist, a new AD record SHOULD be created, storing the relevant data received with the